-England didn’t participate in the first 3 World Cups due to their disengagement from FIFA until 1950.
-During that period they founded along with Scotland, Wales and Ireland the British Home Championship tournament.
+England didn’t participate in the first three world cups due to their disengagement from FIFA until 1950.
+During that period, England, along with Scotland, Wales and Northern Ireland, founded the British Home Championship Tournament.

 The "Three Lions" as they are nicknamed, played for the first time in FIFA World Cup Brazil 1950, failing to qualify from the group stage.

 In 1953 England suffered its worst defeats ever in an international match, losing to the great Hungary team (led by Ferenc Puskás) 3-6 at Wembley and 1-7 in Budapest.

 It took England 13 years to recover from these horrible performances and to become champions of the world, when hosting the 1966 tournament.
 The final match, not nearly 20 years after the end of World War II, matched England against bitter rivals Germany (then West Germany), who has already won the World Cup.
 England won 4-2 in a match that will forever be remembered for the most controversial goal scored in World Cup competition by Geoff Hurst.
 The Germans got their revenge in the 1970 tournament, while beating England in the quarter-finals 3-2 in extra time, after the English led 2-0.
 Another chapter was written during the 2010 FIFA World Cup in South Africa, when the referee ignored a clear goal by Frank Lampard, which could have tied the game that eventually ended 4-1 in favor of Germany.